hassanshaikley/AOTB/Notes.md

 Now:
-  Make file names consistent, place them in proper folders Grimes ulti
+  When you tab out, interpolation wigs out...just have it forget about player positions hwen you tab out Make file names consistent, place them in proper folders Grimes ulti
   Fix bug where it animates after you stop moving Implement Huntresss
   Make map look cool with random shit lmao (add clouds!)

 GUI:
   >> Splash